mchen910/minesweeper/README.md

 <br>To play the standalone game, run `MinesweeperGUI.java` in `src/minesweeper` and don't click the login button.

 To play a game with others, someone needs to start a server.
 It's easiest to host the server on your own device, and have others connect to it from their own computers.
 Because the program needs to access a database in the cloud, I used Node.js with `mongoose` to write an API.
-To set this up, follow the steps below: <br>​
+To set this up, follow the steps below:

 ### Dependencies ###
 To set this project up, run the following commands: